toverainc/willow-docs/docs/getting-started.md

 ./utils.sh erase-flash
 ```

-Once you have done that you can flash:
+Once you have done that you can flash

 ```sh
 ./utils.sh flash